Berkeley-CS195/sp23/content/about.md

 ---------------

 Lecture is going to be a mix of presentations, students asking questions, small group discussion, and class-wide debriefing.

-Attendance will be taken in class.
+Attendance will be taken in class and is required [either virtual or in-person].
+You cannot have a time conflict.*
+The lecture is the vast majority of the experience of the class.

+*\*: If you have a half-hour conflict and you're also planning on doing H195, we might be able to accommodate you.*